Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Estimation based on adaptive Gauss--Hermite quadrature

-where, specifically, and Equations (\ref{sco1}) provide a set of estimating equations defining the estimators for the model parameters.
-The same equations are derived in the E-step of the EM algorithm, in which the AGH quadrature is applied to approximate the E-step expectations (\ref{score}).
-In the M-step, as in the direct maximization algorithm, improved estimates for the model parameters are obtained by maximizing the approximated expected score functions (\ref{sco1}).
+Equations (\ref{sco1}) provide a set of estimating equations defining the estimators for the model parameters.
+The same equations are derived in the $E$-step of the EM algorithm, in which the AGH quadrature is applied to approximate the $E$-step expectations (\ref{score}).
+In the $M$-step, as in the direct maximization algorithm, improved estimates for the model parameters are obtained by maximizing the approximated expected score functions (\ref {sco1}).
 For the scale parameter $\phi_{j}$, closed form expressions can be derived, whereas, for the other parameters, a Newton Raphson iterative scheme is used in order to solve the corresponding nonlinear maximum likelihood equations.
-In the derivation of the estimating equations, the model has been kept as general as possible without specifying the conditional distributions $g_{j}(y_{j}|\mathbf{z}; \boldsymbol \theta)$.
-In Appendix C, we give specific expressions for the quantity that are used in the log-likelihood function (\ref{loglike}) and in the score functions (\ref{sco1}) for binary manifest variables, whereas we refer to \cite{BiaCag12} for count and categorical observed variables.
+In the derivation of the estimating equations, the model has been kept as general as possible without specifying the conditional distributions $g_{j}(y_{j}|\mathbf{z}; \bolds\theta)$.
+In Appendix \ref{app3}, we give specific expressions for the quantity that are used in the log-likelihood function (\ref {loglike}) and in the score functions (\ref{sco1}) for binary manifest variables, whereas we refer to Bianconcini and Cagnone \cite{BiaCag12} for count and categorical observed variables.